bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Starship/STRSM_OCL_Starship-Approach.md

 As you approach a starship begin to expose new layers of the vessel.
 Start with **Initial Contact** and **First Look** and then with more time reveal it's **Mission** based the region of the Forge.

 ## Oracle: Starship Initial Contact
-This oracle can be used to replace the one provided on [[OCL_Starship-Approach#Oracle Starship Initial Contact|Starship Initial Contact Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Starship-Approach#Oracle Starship Initial Contact|Starship Initial Contact Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > When first approaching a starship of interest for the narrative choose or roll from this oracle. ^guidance-OclStarshipInitialContact